petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/picklists/using-picklists.md

 {bdg-secondary}`For 7.4 U56+/GA56+`

-After creating a list, you can select it when creating object fields.
+Once created, you can select a picklist when creating object fields.
 Select the *Picklist* or *Multiselect Picklist* field type and choose the list.
 See [Adding Fields to Objects](../creating-and-managing-objects/fields/adding-fields-to-objects.md) and [Adding and Managing Custom States](../creating-and-managing-objects/fields/adding-and-managing-custom-states.md) for more information.

 ![Users can select the picklist when creating new object fields.](./using-picklists/images/05.png)